 It is the purpose of the Principal to utilize our new and commodious assembly hall for a series of lectures and entertainments that will not only elevate the literary character of the school, but at the same time provide relaxation for the students when time can be spared from work.
 The school has a mission in this field as well as in that of requiring close application to study.
-A stereopticon will be purchased for use in the school and in illustrating public lectures.

 Experience has shown that such a course of lectures can be arranged at very small expense to the students, certainly at less than half the cost of the same course not under the auspices of the school.
-Students are requested to come prepared to spend a small sum, not exceeding \$2 for the year, toward supporting this very effective means of intellectual culture.
+Students are requested to come prepared to spend a small sum, not exceeding two dollars for the year, toward supporting this very effective means of intellectual culture.
 Either single or course tickets will be sold at reasonable rates to those who are not members of the school, and it is hoped that all students and friends of the school will take an active interest in our lecture course.
+A number of fine entertainments have been held during the past year at a cost of ten cents at a time to each student.